Build an Angular 7 chat app

 Have you ever wondered how real-time chatting is integrated on websites and applications?
 Do you wish to be among the top-notch developers who know how to incorporate these technologies into their products?
 Or are you facing a new challenge on how to add texting, audio, or video communications features to your application?
 If your answer is yes to any of the above questions, then you are in the right boat.
-In this tutorial, you will learn how to add voice and video calling functionalities to your applications or websites using the CometChat SDK and UI-Kit.
+In this tutorial, you will learn how to add voice and video calling functionalities to your applications or websites using CometChat's video calling SDK and UI Kit.

 To benefit from this tutorial, you must possess at least a rudimentary experience of the workings of the Angular framework.
 That will facilitate your comprehension of this tutorial.